What do chiropractic adjustments do?

-To give you a metaphor, your brain is like a computer or an old fashioned radio, and the spine / spinal cord is like an antennae.
+Here is a metaphor, your brain is like a computer or an old fashioned radio, and the spine / spinal cord is like an antennae.
 When your spinal joints all move through their proper range of motion, you have appropriate information being sent to the brain about what is going on with your body and where it is in space (proprioception).
-However, when you have a spinal joint that doesn’t move through it’s proper range of motion, what can happen is it decreases the signal strength or the quality of the information coming in from those parts of the body – in the example of the radio, what you get is static noise.
+However, when you have a spinal joint that doesn’t move through proper range of motion, it decreases the signal strength or the quality of the information coming in from those parts of the body.
+Therefore, what you get is static noise.

-What we do as chiropractors is we locate those segments that aren’t moving and we adjust them specifically to improve that function, and therefore improve the signal strength going to the brain.
-This is very different from other healthcare modalities where they actually treat the symptom.
-We treat the overall functional problems that you’re having so that we can improve your symptoms.
+What we do as neurological based chiropractors is locate those segments that aren’t moving and we adjust them specifically to improve joint function.
+Improved Joint function improves the signal strength going to the brain.
+This is a very different approach from other healthcare modalities.
+Other healthcare providers are concerned with treating symptoms.
+Chiropractors treat the overall functional problems and as a byproduct symptoms reduce or go away.